ponylang/pony-language-server/README.md

 ---
 ## Structure

-The Main actor setup everything and maps commands to the proper lsp actor.

-The LSP protocol has been divided in actors based on the subcategories of the spec, these are the pony files starting with `lsp_`.

-The different channel implementations reside in the files prefixed with `channel_`.
+The language server is started as a separate actor, which is given a channel for communication with the language-server client.
+After initialization it starts one actor for each workspace it is invoked for and routes requests to one of those workspace actors.
+They implement the actual LSP logic.
+It is also those actors that invoke the compiler actor, which executes a subset of the pony compiler passes in-process in order to get an AST to do LSP analysis on.

 ---
 ## Extensions